sudarshan-jha/pywhatsapp/README.md

 ## Features
  	• Added contactList (customise as per your contact list)
  	• Can set timmer for Message
- 	• Can be used in late night Birthday wishes
+ 	• Can be used in sending late night Birthday wishes
  	• Easy Gui interface using (TKINTER)

 ## Steps to do before runnning Program
-    • Intsall require module
+    • Intsall required module
  	• Login in whatsapp web
  	• Add timer 2min ahead as time needed to open whatsapp can vary ccording to your net speeed